Geometry Error Analysis of a parametric mapping for Higher Order Unfitted Space-Time Methods: The space-time levelset geometry description

 Note that we specifically opted for a nodal basis in time here.
-More general options may be possible but would complicate the analysis significantly.
+More general options would also be possible but would complicate the notation and analysis slightly.
 For notational consistency we also introduce \hypertarget{def:phii}{$\phii{i}(x) = \phix(x,\ti{i})$}.